tradewelltech/beavers/docs/concepts/1_dag.md

 --8<-- "examples/dag_concepts.py:stream_node_lambda"
 ```

-Or a callable:
+Or a class defining `__call__`:
 ```python
 --8<-- "examples/dag_concepts.py:stream_node_callable"
 ```

 ## State Node

-A state node retain its value from one dag execution to the next, even if it didn't update:
+A state node retains its value from one dag execution to the next, even if it didn't update:
 ```python
 --8<-- "examples/dag_concepts.py:state_node"
 ```